 At Ol Tukai Lodge, you will ease into the experience slowly with the comfort of a hotel before continuing to a tented camp somewhere.
 Stay tuned for places we visited next.

-They asked to pay 50% deposit to confirm our booking.
+They asked us to pay a 50% deposit to confirm our booking.
 We paid the rest about 4 weeks before departure.
 After the full payment was made, they booked our Safarilink flight tickets, which were sent to us via email.
 The payment was managed online through a generated link (similar to PayPal) using a credit card.

 The booking was uncomplicated via email.
 But, we needed to ask for details several times, and more contact persons were involved.
 Altogether, it went rather smoothly.